DPDK/dpdk/doc/guides/prog_guide/link_bonding_poll_mode_drv_lib.rst

 Using Link Bonding Devices
 --------------------------

-The librte_pmd_bond library support two modes of device creation, the libraries export full C API or using the EAL command line to statically configure link bonding devices at application startup.
+The librte_pmd_bond library supports two modes of device creation, the libraries export full C API or using the EAL command line to statically configure link bonding devices at application startup.
 Using the EAL option it is possible to use link bonding functionality transparently without specific knowledge of the